 The income information provided during the application, and the bank account information used for bill payments, are securely transmitted to Goldman Sachs Bank USA encrypted with their key.
 The bank account information is saved in Keychain.
 Apple cannot decrypt this data.

-When adding Apple Card to Apple Wallet, the same information as when a user adds a credit or debit card may be shared with the Apple partner bank Goldman Sachs Bank USA and with Apple Payments Inc. This information is used only for troubleshooting, fraud prevention, and regulatory purposes.
+When adding Apple Card to the Apple Wallet app, the same information as when a user adds a credit or debit card may be shared with the Apple partner bank, Goldman Sachs Bank USA, and with Apple Payments Inc. This information is used only for troubleshooting, fraud prevention, and regulatory purposes.

 In iOS 14.6 or later, iPadOS 14.6 or later, and watchOS 7.5 or later, the organizer of an iCloud family with an Apple Card can share their card with their iCloud Family members over the age of 13.
 User authentication is required to confirm the invitation.
-Apple Wallet uses a key in the Secure Enclave to compute a signature that binds the owner and the invite.
+Apple Wallet uses a key in the Secure Enclave to compute a signature that binds the owner and the invitee.
 That signature is validated on Apple servers.

 Optionally, the organizer can set a transaction limit to the participants.
-Participant cards can also be locked to pause their spending at any time through Apple Wallet.
-When a co-owner or participant over the age of 18 accepts the invitation and applies, they go through the same application process as defined in the Apple Card application section in Apple Wallet.
+Participant cards can also be locked to pause their spending at any time through the Apple Wallet app.
+When a co-owner or participant over the age of 18 accepts the invitation and applies, they go through the same application process in the Apple Wallet app as defined above.